 Everything you need to to plan your Coast to Coast Walk – all in one place.

 Whether you prefer bunkhouses or hotels, fastpacking or meandering, luxury, dirtbag or something in between, we’ve got you covered.
+Our Guide to the Coast to Coast Walk is the ultimate tool to help you plan your perfect trip.

-- Detailed maps for every stop
+- Detailed maps for every stage

-- Custom GPS data for the entire walk & all three itineraries
+- Custom GPS data for each itinerary

 - The ultimate packing list

-- A 15-week training plan
+- 15-week training plan

 Packing Basics for the Coast to Coast Walk